university-of-york/uoy-design-patterns/src/pages/12-media.md

 ## Media Object

-The media object is a multi-purpose object that can be used in a variety of different location.
+<p class="lead">The media object is a multi-purpose object that can be used in a variety of different location.
 It's basic use is to float an image to the left, with some text next to it (see [this blog post](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/).
-The basic set-up of the _media_object is:
+The basic set-up of the _media_object is:</p>

 * A picture (with optional caption) on the left
 * A _body_ on the right, which can either contain a title, subtitle, content and a link button fixed to the bottom of the container